microsoft/AzureTRE/docs/tre-admins/auth.md

 [Azure Active Directory (AAD)](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) is the backbone of Authentication and Authorization in the Trusted Research Environment.
 AAD holds the identities of all the TRE/workspace users, including administrators, and connects the identities with applications which define the permissions for each user role.

+It is common that the Azure Administrator is not necessarily the Azure Active Directory Administrator.
+Due to this, this step may have to be carried out by a different individual/team.
+We have automated this into a simple command, but should you wish, you can run these steps manually.

+This page describes the automated Auth setup for TRE.

 ## Pre-requisites
+The automation utilises a `make` command, which reads a few environment variables and creates the AAD assets.
 The following values are needed to be in place before you run the creation process. (`/templates/core/.env`)

 | Key | Description |
 | ----------- | ----------- |
 |TRE_ID|This is used to build up the name of the identities|
 |AAD_TENANT_ID|The tenant id of where your AAD identities will be placed.
 This can be different to the tenant where your Azure resources are created.|
-| LOCATION | Where your Azure assets will be provisioned.
-This is actually used to add a redirect URI from the Swagger UI to the API Application.
+| LOCATION | Where your Azure assets will be provisioned (eg. westeurope).
+This is used to add a redirect URI from the Swagger UI to the API Application.
 |AUTO_WORKSPACE_APP_REGISTRATION| Default of `false`.
 Setting this to true grants the `Application.ReadWrite.All` permission to the *Application Admin* identity.
 This identity is used to manage other AAD applications that it owns, e.g. Workspaces.
-If you do not set this, the identity will have `Application.ReadWrite.OwnedBy`
+If you do not set this, the identity will have `Application.ReadWrite.OwnedBy`.
+Further information can be found [here](./identities/application_admin.md).

 ## Create Authentication assets
 You can build all of the Identity assets by running the following at the command line
 ```bash
 make auth
 ```
 Follow the instructions and prompts in the script.
-It will ask you to confirm at various stages, so don't go and make a coffee!
-This will create the five identities outlined below, and if succesful you will not need to do anything apart from copy some values into `/templates/core/.env` when told to.
+This script will require manual confirmations at various stages, and cannot be run unattended.
+This will create the five identities outlined below, and if succesful you will not need to do anything apart from copy credential values into `/templates/core/.env` when told to do so.

 !!! note
     Please note that if you do not copy values to the .env when instructed, the creation process could fail.
 The details below are for your understanding.